ahmed23sheta/diabetes_prediction-/README.md

-# diabetes_prediction-
-Diabetes Prediction Using Machine Learning
+# Diabetes Prediction Using Machine Learning

-Project Objectives:
+# Project Objectives:
 The objective of this project is to diagnostically predict whether a patient has diabetes, based on certain diagnostic measurements included in the dataset

-Libraries:
+# Libraries:
 •Pandas for data manipulation and analysis
 • NumPy for numerical computing evaluation
 •Matplotlib ,seaborn for visualisation
 •sktlearn for machine learning model

-steps:
+# steps:

 1)import libraries
 2)upload data &show it
 3)understanding the data by some function